-Martin’s work from Afghanistan has exhibited at the Foto 8 Summer exhibition, and been awarded Honourable Mentions at the International Photography Awards (‘Editorial – War/Conflict’ and ‘A Deeper Perspective’ category).
-He was a recent winner in the inaugural ‘The Other Hundred’ humanitarian photography competition.
+Martin’s work from Afghanistan has exhibited at the Foto 8 Summer exhibition, and been awarded Honourable Mentions at the International Photography Awards, ‘Editorial – War/Conflict’ and ‘A Deeper Perspective’ category.
+He was a winner in the inaugural ‘The Other Hundred’ humanitarian photography competition.

-He has recently returned from assignment in Nepal documenting the plight of Bhutanese refugees for a five-part TV series, again for Arte.
+He has worked on assignment in Nepal documenting the plight of Bhutanese refugees for a five-part TV series, again for Arte.
 As part of the assignment Arte broadcast a documentary about Martin, his thoughts on photography and his working processes.

 “I have been working with Martin for a while and I always come to the same conclusion: beside that fact that he is a remarkable photographer, his mind is totally receptive to his environment.
 Not only does he capture the moment, but he also takes time to give it concrete meaning.
 Be it in the preparation of his work or in the field he always goes to the heart of the matter.

 In his work emotion is neither fake nor a ‘one-size-fits-all’ tool.
 Behind the photograph, there is always a story of men and women that Martin seizes perfectly.
 To sum it up, he has all the qualities that are the trademark of great witnesses.”